Trovemaster/TROVE/docs/source/molecules.rst

 Dipole moment surface expansion: ``TYPE`` ` DIPOLE_PQR_XYZ`` with parameters from *ab initio* calculations.

-A sample input file can be found at `XXXX spectroscopic model <https://exomol.com/models/CO2/12C-16O2/UCL-4000/>`__.
+A sample input file can be found at :download:`KOH_OYT4_model_TROVE.inp <./input/KOH_OYT4_model_TROVE.inp>`, which uses a different coordinate type from the model used for OYT4,